Emilie Mayer: Early life and career

+Move to Berlin and professional success

-In 1847, after the premiere of her first two symphonies (C minor and E minor) by the Stettin Instrumental Society, and with the urging of her tutor, she moved to Berlin to continue her compositional studies.
+After the premiere of her first two symphonies (C minor and E minor) by the Stettin Instrumental Society, in 1847 Loewe urged her to move to Berlin to continue her compositional studies.
 Once in Berlin, she studied fugue and double counterpoint with Adolf Bernhard Marx, and instrumentation with Wilhelm Friedrich Wieprecht.

 She began publishing her works (e.g. Lieder op.
-5-7, in 1848) which were performed in private concerts.
-Then, on 21 April 1850, Wilhelm Wieprecht led his "Euterpe" orchestra in a concert at the Royal Theatre of Mayer's compositions: a concert overture, a string quartet, a setting of Psalm 118 for chorus and orchestra, two symphonies and some piano solos.
-Shortly after this, she was awarded the gold medal of art from the Queen of Prussia, Elisabeth Ludovika of Bavaria.
+5-7, in 1848) that were performed in private concerts.
+Then, on 21 April 1850 at the Royal Theatre, Wilhelm Wieprecht led his "Euterpe" orchestra in a concert devoted to several Mayer compositions: a concert overture, a string quartet, a setting of Psalm 118 for chorus and orchestra, two symphonies, and some piano solos.
+Shortly after this performance, Mayer was awarded the gold medal of art from the Queen of Prussia, Elisabeth Ludovika of Bavaria.
+This success was especially significant because it was uncommon not only for a woman to be a composer in mid-nineteenth-century Europe, but also to have a large-scale orchestral concert devoted primarily to her compositions.
+Mayer's growing success in Berlin made her one of the few women of the period to gain recognition as a symphonic composer.

 With critical and popular acclaim, she continued composing works for public performance.
-She traveled to attend performances of her works, including to the Königliches Schauspielhaus, and cities such as Cologne, Munich, Lyon, Brussels and Vienna.
+She traveled to attend performances of her works, including to the Königliches Schauspielhaus in Berlin, and to the performances of her compositions in cities such as Cologne, Munich, Lyon, Brussels, and Vienna.